Legends of Learning On Instagram and Pinterest

 We believe in questioning, curiosity, and using data to guide decision making.
 This discipline of research to explore new ideas is the foundation of the human spirit, of learning, and yes, scientific progress.

 Our founder, Vadim Polikov, Ph.D., was a research scientist at Duke University and has many scientific publications to his name.
-His first business was an academic editing business helping researchers around the world publish their research in peer reviewed science journals.
-He started Legends of Learning only after conducting a rigorous study to determine the efficacy of curricula games.
+His first business was an academic editing business helping researchers around the world publish their research in peer-reviewed science journals.
+He started Legends of Learning only after conducting a rigorous study to determine the efficacy of learning games.

 Our first cohort of customers are science teachers.
 These are the very people who seek to inspire their students — America’s Youth — with that same sense of curiosity, and a commitment to find truth through data and facts.
 How can we not support the spirit of science this Earth Day?